sharifbhuiyan/PyBer_Analysis/README.md

-# PyBer_Analysis

-## **<h1 align="center"> School District Analysis**
+## **<h1 align="center"> PyBer_Analysis**

-  ## Overview of the school district analysis:
+  ## Overview of the PyBer_Analysis:
-<p align="justify">Reviewing the previous analysis, school board has identified something anomaly in source file, students_complete.csv.
-Authority noticed an evidence of academic dishonesty.
-Specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-Now new analysis has been furnished by replacing the math and reading scores for Thomas High School with NaNs and keeping the rest of the data intact. <p>
+<p align="justify">The analysis shows how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+A summary DataFrame of the ride-sharing data has been created by city type.
+This dataframe shows the weekly fare by city type.
+Then, using Pandas and Matplotlib, a multiple-line graph has been created that shows the total weekly fares for each city type. <p>

-<p align="justify">This new analysis consists of two technical analysis.<p>
+<p align="justify">This analysis consists of two technical analysis.<p>

-  - Replace ninth-grade reading and math scores
-  - Repeat the school district analysis
+  - A ride-sharing summary DataFrame by city type
+  - A multiple-line chart of total fares for each city type

-  School district analysis PyCitySchools_Challenge.ipynb file link -  [ School district analysis](https://github.com/sharifbhuiyan/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb)
+  PyBer_Analysis PyBer_Challenge.ipynb file link -  [ PyBer Analysis](https://github.com/sharifbhuiyan/PyBer_Analysis/blob/main/PyBer_Challenge.ipynb)

 - Resources :
-  - Data source : schools_complete.csv, students_complete.csv
+  - Data source : city_data.csv, ride_data.csv
-  - Software : Pandas library, Jupyter Notebook
+  - Software : Pandas library, Matplotlib library.
+Jupyter Notebook

- ## School district analysis Results:
+ ## PyBer_Analysis Results:

 <p align="justify"> The following metrics are recreated to repeat the school district analysis :